A new method toward the Landau-Ginzburg/Calabi-Yau correspondence via quasi-maps: Direct image cone and the stack of quasi-maps

-Let us define the stack of all quasi-maps to $\PP^{n-1}$ of degree $d$ over $m$-pointed quasi-stable curves of genus $g$.
-First of all, we consider the stack $\mathfrak{M}_{g,m}$ of $m$-pointed quasi-stable curves of genus $g$ whose sections over a scheme $S$ are flat proper morphisms $\cC\to S$ of finite type with $m$ disjoint smooth sections $p_1,\cdots,p_m$ whose geometric fibers are quasi-stable curves of genus $g$.
-It is well known that $\mathfrak{M}_{g,m}$ is a smooth algebraic stack.
+Let us define the stack of all quasi-maps to $\PP^{4}$ of degree $d$ over $m$-pointed prestable curves of genus $g$.
+First of all, we consider the stack $\mathfrak{M}_{g,m}^{\ps}$ of $m$-pointed prestable curves of genus $g$ whose sections over a scheme $S$ are flat proper morphisms $\cC\to S$ of finite type with $m$ disjoint smooth sections $q_1,\dots,q_m$ whose geometric fibers are $m$-pointed prestable curves of genus $g$.
+It is well known that $\mathfrak{M}_{g,m}^{\ps}$ is a smooth algebraic stack.